sudoTinaW/sudotinaw.github.io/_posts/2020-08-04-binary-tree.md

 Analysis:

-Top-down:
+Traversal:

-Calculate sum and collect paths from root to all nodes during top-down traversal.
+Calculate sum and collect paths from root to all nodes during traversal traversal.
 When we reach to leaves and the sum is exactly target, we will collect this path to the final result.

-This question includes a backtracking skill point.
+This question includes a backtracking.
 Before we call the next level recursion, we will modify some properties.
 After the recursion return to the current level, we need to recover those modified properties.

 ```java
 public List<List<Integer>> binaryTreePathSum(TreeNode root, int target) {